iggredible/chatty.vim/README.md

 ### Overriding the operator

-If you want to use your open operator instead of `ch`, say you want to map it to `gh` operator instead:
+If you want to use your open operator instead of `ga`, say you want to map it to `gh` operator instead:

 ```
 let g:chatty_enable_operators = 0